 - Working to set reachable goals

-Inpatient alcohol treatment provides one of the safest settings to overcome alcoholism.
+Residential or inpatient alcohol addiction treatment provides one of the safest settings to overcome alcoholism.
 Inpatient treatment ensures that recovering alcoholics are carefully monitored and appropriately supported.
 It also provides better continuity of care especially patients who begin treatment in a detox center.
 Furthermore, inpatient treatment separates the drinker from alcohol-related social and environmental stimuli that might otherwise increase the risk of relapse.

 Alcohol use disorder (AUD) is a medical condition that doctors diagnose when a patient’s drinking causes distress or harm.
 The condition can range from mild to severe and receives a diagnosis when a patient answers “yes” to two or more of the following questions.